Installing GOAD on PROXMOX Part 2: Provisioning

 pyenv install 3.10.13

-Local → ISO Images → download from URL
+In Local → ISO Images → download from URL, download the two windows iso images by url:

 Windows 2019